 Immigration regulations require F-1 or J-1 visa holders to maintain full-time enrollment as a resident student while in the United States.
 F-1 or J-1 students who are considering applying for leave of absence must speak to an advisor in the Harvard International Office to obtain approval of their application.

-Students are eligible for four months of health coverage through the Student Health Insurance Plan and the Student Health Fee (visit Harvard University Health Services for more information) from the point at which they lose health coverage as a result of taking a leave.
+Students are eligible for six months of health coverage through the Student Health Insurance Plan and the Student Health Fee (visit Harvard University Health Services for more information) from the point at which they lose health coverage as a result of taking a leave.
 Students who take a leave must pay their own premiums and arrange payment directly with Harvard University Health Services.

 Leave of Absence for Medical Reasons